66daysofdata/Resources/Data Science/README.md

     - Scala
     - Julia

-Note: For now the majority of resources will be in the python language but others languages such R will come soon 😀🤞
+Note: For now the majority of resources will be in the python language but others languages such as R will come soon 😀🤞

 - An understanding of:
     - Data Structures and Algorithms